johnston9/shot-caller-production/README.md

 ### The Creative, Production and Budgeting Features Explanatory Pages

-  When clicked on in the nav bar, the Home page image or the Home page section the page for that feature opens.
+  When clicked on in the Navbar, the Home page image or the Home page section the page for that feature opens.
 It gives a brief concise overview of that feature along with image from the actual software.

 <h2 align="center">
 <img src="documentation/readme-images/home6.png" width="90%">